pixashot/docs/core-concepts/browser-context.md

 ### Network Settings

-Configure proxy and network behavior:
+Proxy settings can be configured to control network behavior:

 ```bash
 # Proxy configuration